In this post

 I am not saying that ZoomX is superior to React, they simply have differences in their performance, and it is up to your taste to opt for one model or the other.

 What is clear is that as a daily training shoe the Nike Infinity Run Flyknit 2 is a very complete proposal in every way.
 The range of users is very wide (for paces and weights), it is perfectly suitable for neutral runners or pronators and above all they are very comfortable (if it doesn't bother you in the arch area).

-However, if you use insoles, keep in mind that the insole itself cannot be removed, so if yours are quite thick, you may not have enough room for the leather.
+However, if you use insoles, keep in mind that the insole of the shoe itself cannot be removed, so if yours are of considerable thickness, you may not have enough room for your foot.